 - Reports from public meetings where Lingua was represented

 - Interviews with translators (although we like to have them in English too!)

-When relevent, it will be great if we have an English translation in the Community blog!
+When relevant, it will be great if we have an English translation on the Community blog!

-1) Is this content / information / announcement really only relevant to your Lingua website?
+1) Is this content, information or announcement really only relevant to your Lingua website?
 Should it be posted to the English site as well?